Bitoneko/Nakoto/README.md

 * **Development Environment:** Sketchware Pro

 ## Architecture Note

-This project was developed entirely on mobile devices (initially on a smartphone, then moved and finalized on a tablet) due to the temporary absence of a PC.
-It stands as a proof of concept that robust engineering, binary tag parsing, and complex background services can be successfully implemented under strict hardware limitations.
-Interestingly, this lightweight approach bypasses the bloated configuration files and Gradle dependency hell of standard PC IDEs, where compilation errors and environment conflicts often trigger unexpected build failures.
+This project was developed entirely on mobile devices — initially on a smartphone and later moved to a tablet for final development — due to the temporary absence of a PC.

+It serves as a proof of concept that robust engineering, binary tag parsing, and complex background services can be implemented under strict hardware limitations.

+The lightweight development environment also helped avoid some of the configuration overhead and dependency-related issues commonly encountered with traditional desktop Android development environments.

 ## Important Note

-* Android 10+ is required for working with playlists.
+**Android 10+ is required for playlist functionality.**

-* Can't read third-party playlists.
-(I did with them everything I could)
+Third-party playlists are currently not supported.
+I've done everything I could to add support for them, but compatibility with playlists created by other media players remains limited.

 ## APK

-In the **Releases** page.
+The latest APK is available on the **Releases** page.